RED framework for binary AI evals. Stop debugging in the dark

 The key challenge with moving from a number like 45% aligned to 100% aligned is that we need to know why the evaluator disagrees.

-By adding reasoning and evidence, we as humans, or a stronger model, can inspect whether the evaluator’s logic or prompting is failing.
+By adding reasoning and evidence we can identify the error mode faster. the evaluator’s logic or prompting is failing.

 Without reasoning and evidence, developers often get stuck doing a manual checklist audit.